 A quick summary of the legality of foraging in the UK…

-- it is illegal to uproot ANY wild plant without permission
+- It is illegal to uproot ANY wild plant without permission

-Only collect and eat wild food that you are 100% sure you have identified correctly.
-Be aware of what goes on in the area that you are collecting from; plants near busy roads may be absorbing emissions from vehicles.
-If nearby fields are sprayed with pesticides, chances are some will make their way onto wild plants too, and if water courses are polluted, your wild plants will be drinking that water.
+Only collect and eat a wild food that you are 100% sure you have identified correctly.
+Be aware of what goes on in the area that you are harvesting from.
+Plants near busy roads may be absorbing emissions from vehicles.
+If nearby fields are sprayed with pesticides, chances are some will make their way onto wild plants too.
+And if watercourses are polluted, your native plants will be drinking that water.

-This may seem like a negative thing, until you consider what you are likely to be using your fruit for.
-If you look at recipes for wine making, sloe gin or rose-hip syrup, many of them will tell you to pick your fruit after the first frost.
+This may seem like a negative factor until you consider what you are likely to be using your foraged fruit for.
+If you look at recipes for winemaking, sloe gin or rose-hip liqueur, many of them will tell you to pick your fruit after the first frost.
 They will tell you that you will get a sweeter, more flavoursome result.
-In other words the colour and flavors will infuse into the preserve more readily due to the damage of the cell wall.
+In other words, the colour and flavours will infuse into the preserve more readily due to the damage to the cell wall.
 This means you are getting more out of your fruit.

-Foraged berries that have been frozen can be used for baking, making juices, jellies, jams, fruit spirits and wines.
-With Sloes, it means you don’t have to faff about sticking pins into them, and with rose hips, you wont need to mince them up before making jelly or cordial.
+Freezing foraged fruits stores them ready to be used for baking, making juices, jellies, jams, fruit spirits and wines.
+With Sloes, it means you don’t have to faff about sticking pins into them, and with rose hips, you won’t need to mince them up before making jelly or cordial.
 Freezing the fruit affords you the luxury of being able to make your preserves when you are ready to make them.
-If the blackberries are ready, but you’re not… freeze them!
+If blackberries are available, but you’re not… freeze them!

 Another advantage of freezing foraged fruits is that you often won’t have enough fruit to create an entire batch of whatever you are planning to make.
 Not all fruits come into season evenly.
 Freezing the fruit allows you to hoard until you do have enough to make a full batch.